ash-v/fabric-workshop/PowerBI/workbooks/Copilot.md

  ![alt text](/PowerBI/images/Copilot9.png)

  You can continue to ask more question.
 In general, it's better to start with "Question:" when asking a question versus requesting a visual

+You can save the report, by clicking on "File" on top left corner and entering name of the report as "rp_PowerBICopilot_Tutorial".
+Make sure you're saving in the folder corresponding to your name.